routingg/routingg/README.md

 ## Hi there 👋

+# Hi, I’m Yujeong Lim, a student at Jeju National University majoring in Artificial Intelligence.

 <!--
 **routingg/routingg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.